Jaxo/yaxx/README.md

 make os=win32 clean rexx
 </pre>

 On a MS Windows machine, you might be able to produce an executable using MS development tools.
 The repository has still the dsp/dsw files required by Visual C++ and the like.
-I didn't test it -- I have no more Windows since decades -- but it has chances to work.
+I didn't test it -- I no more use MS-Windows since years -- but it has chances to work.
 The "makeall.bat" file might help.

   [1]: file:///home/pgr/yaxx/rexx/rexx.png